k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 ## Configuration Directory

+Fabric configuration files are located under the $K2_HOME/config directory.
+The Fabric configuration **template files** are located under $K2_HOME/fabric/config.template.

+**Important:**

-Fabric configuration files are located under the following directory:  $K2_HOME/config.
-This directory contains the main configuration files for Fabric server.
-The **template** of Fabric configuration files is located under $K2_HOME/fabric/config.template.
-Note that you need to edit the configuration files under **$K2_HOME/config** and not under the template directory.
+Make sure to edit the configuration files under the **$K2_HOME/config** directory and not under the template directory.

 ## Main Configuration Files